 of an archive should be incremental (or by chunks) via

 ./gallery run import --initial.
-Than the files are indexed and processed in chunks
+Than the files are indexed and processed in batches and chunks

 and the database is build successive.
 The gallery will reload automatically when the

 database changes.
 So the user sees some pictures early while the whole archive